Type Casting in C++ 2023

 Hope this explanation helps!

-std::const_cast performs a cast that removes any const qualifiers from a type.
+std::const\_cast performs a cast that removes any const qualifiers from a type.
 This allows modifying a const object.

 For example: